 Air conditioners are created to keep your home comfortable by getting rid of warmth and extra humidity from the air.
 As the AC removes humidity from the air, it creates condensate, or water, in your furnace or air handler.
 This water is normally drained through piping into your residence’s drain system.

-At times, a malfunction or sludge accumulation might result in the piping being plugged.
-When this happens, liquid backs up in the drain pan inside.
-It can then flood into your residence.
+At times, a malfunction or sludge accrual might lead to the piping becoming plugged.
+When this happens, liquid backs up in the drain pan within your furnace or air handler.
+It can then spill into your house.

-1. Condensate Drain is Plugged
+1. Condensate Drain is Blocked

 2. Condensate Pump isn’t Working

 3. Evaporator Coil is Grubby or Broken

 4. Evaporator Coil is Frosty

-Our Experts Can Manage All Your Air Conditioning Repair Needs
+Our Experts Can Take Care of All Your Air Conditioning Repair Needs